Khirbet Zanuta

-There are no schools, health care facilities or pharmacies in Khirbet Zanuta and residents travel 10 kilometers to ad-Dhahiriya to obtain those services.
 Agriculture is the main economic activity, employing most of the village's working residents.
 The total land area is approximately 12,000 dunams, of which roughly 3,000 are cultivated, mostly with field crops.
 Much of the remaining land area is considered "open spaces," while one dunam is classified as built-up areas.
-Israeli authorities are pressing the residents to leave.

 History

+Zanuta was a cave settlement of local peoples predating both the foundation of Israel (1948) and Israel's occupation of the West Bank after the Six-Day War in 1967, and archaeological studies attest to continuous habitation at the site from the Byzantine to the Ottoman period, when it eventually dwindled to "a settlement of shepherds and fellahs living in the remains of the ancient structures and the residential caves alongside them," of families that, according to Shuli Hartman, came to the caves from the nearby town of ad-Dhahiriya in the early 20th century.

+Pre-19th century

-Pottery shards at Zanuta indicate continuous settlement since the Iron Age, and archeologist Avi Ofer has proposed an identification of the site with Dana in the fifth group of Judean cities in the south Hebron hills.
+Pottery sherds at Zanuta indicate continuous settlement since the Iron Age, and archeologist Avi Ofer has proposed an identification of the site with Dana in the fifth group of Judean cities in the south Hebron hills.
 Some of the ruins apparently dated to Byzantine period, but there was also signs of the recent destruction of a village.
 Byzantine pottery has been found in the village.